cpkb-bluezoo/gonzalez/README.md

 This is Gonzalez, a data-driven XML parser using non-blocking, event-driven I/O.
-Unlike traditional SAX parsers that pull data from an InputSource, Gonzalez is completely feedforward: you push data to it as it arrives, and it produces SAX events without ever blocking.
+Unlike traditional SAX parsers that pull data from an InputSource, Gonzalez is completely feedforward: you push data to it as it arrives, and it produces SAX events without ever blocking, as long as the documents are standalone.

 ## Features

-- completely non-blocking: never reads from streams or waits for data
+- non-blocking: in streaming mode, will only ever block for external entities
 - data-driven: processes whatever is available, state machine driven
-- SAX-compatible: generates standard ContentHandler events
+- SAX-compatible: generates standard ContentHandler events and has a SAX2 convenience front end (which is blocking, of course)
-- asynchronous entity resolution: external entities resolved without blocking
 - lazy DTD parsing: DTD parser loaded only when a DOCTYPE is encountered
 - memory efficient: streaming architecture handles documents of any size
-- Java NIO throughout: uses ByteBuffer for all I/O operations
+- Java NIO throughput: uses ByteBuffer for content I/O operations

 ## Architecture